-Kyle Gonzalez teaches at Lakeview (FL) Middle School where she began her career working with struggling readers.
-She studied with Janet Allen at the University of Central Florida, where she earned her M.Ed. in English Education.
+Kyle Gonzalez teaches at Lakeview (Florida) Middle School, where she began her career working with struggling readers.
+She studied with Janet Allen at the University of Central Florida, where she earned her MEd in English Education.
 In 1996 she was cited as the Lakeview Middle School Teacher of the Year.

 Judy Green is an author, editor, and workshop leader.
-For 15 years, she was the editor of a national annual guide to the best Canadian children's books.
+For fifteen years, she was the editor of a national annual guide to the best Canadian children's books.
 Judy also worked as Coordinator of Canadian Children's Book Week, an editor at Scholastic Canada, and an elementary school teacher.
-Her previous

 Sylvia Gunnery is a recipient of a Prime Minister's Teaching Award for her innovative work with junior and senior high English language arts students.
-Sylvia is the author of many novels for teens as well as books for youngerr children.
-Much of the inspiration for her own writing and for her student workshops grew from her experience at The Ba
+Sylvia is the author of many novels for teens as well as books for younger children.
+Much of the inspiration for her own writing and for her student workshops grew from her experience at The Banif

-Elizabeth Hale worked in the Boston Public Schools for nine years as a third and fourth teacher and as a literacy coach in K-8 schools.
+Elizabeth Hale worked in the Boston Public Schools for nine years as a third- and fourth-grade teacher and as a literacy coach in K-8 schools.
 She currently consults with schools and districts on writing and reading instruction and is also pursuing her doctorate degree at the Harvard Graduate School of Education.

 Jennifer Harper loves her role as a classroom teacher.
 She has spent her teaching career in Ontario's public system, abroad, and in private schools, covering every grade at the primary and junior levels.
-She is currently surrounded by boys, teaching at Upper Canada College and chasing after her tw
+She is currently surrounded by boys, teaching at Upper Canada College.

 Georgia Heard is a nationally and internationally known leader in the field of teaching writing.
 She was one of the first staff developers at the Teachers College Reading and Writing Project in New York, and for the past twenty-five years has visited schools and spoken at conferences throughout the United States, Canada, and Southeast Asia.